-The Nevada Sagebrush Ecosystem Program (SEP) was established by the Sagebrush Ecosystem Council (SEC) and is managed by the Sagebrush Ecosystem Technical Team (SETT) to address conservation challenges in Nevada's sagebrush ecosystems.
-Created by Executive Order 2012-19 from Governor Brian Sandoval in 2012 and authorized by legislation in 2013, the SEC serves as a collaborative body representing conservation and environmental interests and energy, agriculture, ranching, mining, local government, and Native American Tribes.
+The Nevada Sagebrush Ecosystem Program (SEP) was established overseen by the Sagebrush Ecosystem Council (SEC) and is managed by the Sagebrush Ecosystem Technical Team (SETT) to "preserve, restore and enhance sagebrush ecosystems on public land in this State, and on privately owned land in this State with the consent of the owner of the land" (NRS 321.592).address conservation challenges in Nevada's sagebrush ecosystems.
+Created by Executive Order 2012-19 from Governor Brian Sandoval in 2012 and authorized by legislation in 2013, the SEC serves as a cross jurisdictional collaborative body representing conservation and environmental interests and energy, agriculture, ranching, mining, local government, and Native American Tribes.
 In coordination with state and federal natural resource agencies, the SEC oversees policy decisions, operations of the SETT, and the Nevada Conservation Credit System (CCS).

 To ensure consistent and resilient mitigation practices, the SEC, and subsequently the Legislative Commission, adopted permanent mitigation regulations (NAC 232.400 - 232.480) in 2019.
-These regulations mandate compensatory mitigation for Greater Sage-grouse (Centrocercus urophasianus; GRSG) through the CCS, requiring mitigation for specific man-made disturbances on public lands as outlined in the Nevada Greater Sage-grouse Conservation Plan (State Plan).
+These regulations mandate compensatory mitigation for Greater Sage-grouse (Centrocercus urophasianus; GRSG) through the CCS, requiring mitigation for specific man-made disturbances on public lands as outlined in the 2019 Nevada Greater Sage-grouse Conservation Plan ((Sagebrush Ecosystem Program State of Nevada 2019)).
 By leveraging scientifically quantified mitigation credits, the SEC continues to offset sagebrush ecosystem disturbances and enhance GRSG habitat in key areas.

 The SETT is a multidisciplinary team composed of staff from the Nevada Department of Wildlife (NDOW), Nevada Department of Agriculture (NDA), Nevada Department of Conservation and Natural Resources (NDCNR), Nevada Division of Forestry (NDF; NDCNR), and Nevada Division of State Lands (NDSL; NDCNR).
 Working closely with state and federal partners, the team leads mapping, restoration, and management strategies to support sagebrush conservation.
-Under SEC guidance, the SETT developed the State Plan in 2014, with an update in 2019.
-The plan provides a balanced, science-based framework for coordinated conservation and management efforts.
+Under SEC guidance and approval, the SETT developed the State Plan in 2014, with an update in 2019.
+The plan provides a balanced, science-based framework for coordinated conservation and adaptive management efforts.

-The SEP Strategic Action Plan (SAP) builds on the 2019 State Plan by outlining implementation strategies for the next 5-10 years.
-Using the best available science and established conservation tools, the SETT will guide efforts to mitigate key threats identified in NDOW's GRSG Planning Areas.
+The SEP Strategic Action Plan (SAP) complimentsbuilds on the 2019 State Plan by outlining SETT-specific implementation strategies for the next 5-10 years.
+Using the best available science and established conservation tools, the SETT, with direction from the SEC, will guide SEP efforts to mitigate address key threats identified in NDOW's GRSG Planning Areasthe SAP located in SAP Priority Areas.
 The SAP provides a framework for setting priorities, guiding best management practices, and supporting rehabilitation, restoration, and conservation initiatives.
-Because many sensitive wildlife species, including GRSG, use both private and public lands to complete their lifecycles, successful conservation depends on collaboration across jurisdictions.
-The SEP is committed to using the best available science, adaptive management, and stakeholder engagement to address complex conservation challenges and promote stable GRSG populations in the future.
+Because many sensitive wildlife species, including GRSG, use both private and public lands to complete their lifecycles, successful conservation depends on collaboration coordination across jurisdictions and land ownership.
+The SEP is committed to using the best available science, adaptive management, and meaningful, sustained stakeholder engagement at all levels-including local communities, landowners, industry, tribal nations, NGOs, and government agencies-to ensure transparent collaboration, build trust, address complex conservation challenges, and promote stable GRSG populations in the future.
+The SEP is committed to using the best available science, adaptive management, more emphasis here regarding stakeholder engagement, to address complex conservation challenges and promote stable GRSG populations in the future.